Louisa Thomas Louisa Thomas

 Some personal and professional experiences which have formed part of my journey here, the IFS lens.

 The IFS approach is not a purely individual venture - there are complex internal systems within each of us, just as we see in our outer communities and contexts, at the different levels.
 Through IFS, we also aim to help and heal the systems of pain, prejudice, and polarisation that we see in the world around us.
-When things start changing on the inside, we start to see things changing in our outer environments.
+When things start changing on the inside, we start to see things changing in our outer environments, and there’s hope that the more peace we can reveal within, the more peace we will see in a large scale in the world, which is much needed right now.

 I look forward to sharing more here in writing as I continue to learn and grow.